-Briancon is is a fortified mountain town at 1,350 metres above sea level in the Hautes-Alpes department of Provence, close to the French border with Italy and surrounded by alpine mountains, including the spectacular mountain scenery of the Parc National des Ecrins and the Vallée de la Clarée which is one of the 'Grand Sites of France'.
+Briancon is a fortified mountain town at 1,350 metres above sea level in the Hautes-Alpes department of Provence, close to the French border with Italy and surrounded by alpine mountains, including the spectacular mountain scenery of the Parc National des Ecrins and the Vallée de la Clarée which is one of the 'Grand Sites of France'.

-The highest city in Europe, Briancon falls at the end of several important valleys through the mountains - hence its historical importance for both defence and trade.
+The highest city in Europe, Briancon falls at the end of several important valleys through the mountains, hence its historical importance for both defence and trade.
 Although the fortifications that now dominate Briancon were added in the 17th-18th centuries to protect the important routes between France, Italy and Austria the town has had an important defensive role to play in the region dating back to roman times.

-The old town is dominated by the 'twin towered' Abbey Church of Notre Dame and Saint Nicholas (also added by Vauban).
-It has beautiful stone bell towers decorated with ochre coloured render and a painted sun-dial.
+The Grand Rue and the streets around it are full of bars, cafés and restaurants allowing you to find everything you need for an enjoyable visit to this charming mountain town.
+The old town is dominated by the 'twin towered' Abbey Church of Notre Dame and Saint Nicholas (also added by Vauban) with beautiful stone bell towers decorated with ochre coloured render and a painted sun-dial.

-Or head upwards towards the fort from where you can get some excellent views of Briancon and its fortification and the surrounding mountains.
+From the old town you can walk down the hill along the Avenue de la Rupublique to the lower town, with its many shops, cafes and commerces or head upwards towards the fort from where you can get some excellent views of Briancon and its fortification and the surrounding mountains.

-These, and several other associated local forts and defensive works, were mostly added to reinforce Briancon town defences against possible attack from Italy in the early 18th century and are now form part of the UNESCO listed heritage site that includes many Vauban fortifications in various areas of France.
+These, and several other associated local forts and defensive works, were mostly added to reinforce Briancon against possible attack from Italy in the early 18th century and are now form part of the UNESCO listed heritage site that includes many Vauban fortifications in various areas of France.